 What is The Internet Time Machine?

-The Internet Time Machine is an online archive of websites and pages to help internet users see into the web’s past.
-Let’s imagine a scenario to give you an idea of how the Internet Time Machine works.
-Four years ago, you designed a web page that you liked.
+The Internet Time Machine is an online archive of websites to help internet users see into the web’s past.
+Let’s imagine a scenario to give you an idea of how The Internet Time Machine works.
+Four years ago, you designed a website that you liked.
 The colors, the layout, and the flow were all perfect.
 You turned your work over to the client and went on your way.

 So, What is the Internet Time Machine?

-How the Internet Time Machine Works
+How to Use the Internet Time Machine Works

-If you need to find an old site design, want to grab that logo that you designed years ago, or you’re curious how a website looked way back when you can use the Internet Time Machine to travel back in time.
+If you need to find an old site design, want to grab that logo that you designed years ago, or you’re curious how a website looked way back when you can use The Internet Time Machine to travel back in time.
 Think of yourself as the Marty McFly of the world wide web.